DarkHatter123/Terror-Videogame/README.md

 ## What is this project?

-*It's a horror videogame set in a warehouse, where you will need to pass some obstacles to escape from that damned place, and of course enjoy the tetric ambience*
+*It's a horror videogame set in a warehouse, where you will need to pass some obstacles to escape from that damned place, and of course enjoy the tetric ambience.*

 ## What's the purpose of this project?

-*The purpose of this project is bring to the audience an enjoyed and frightened experience through this videogame, also put in practice our acquired knowledge in the current signature*
+*The purpose of this project is bring to the audience an enjoyed and frightened experience through this videogame, also put in practice our acquired knowledge in the current signature.*

 ## Software Used